 - Dispute Disclaimer.
 Sponsors are required to disclose that the government of Quebec may mediate any lawsuits arising from the sweepstakes promotion.

-Because these laws are significantly different than other Canadian province sweepstakes laws, as well as those of the United States, many brands typically void their promotions in Quebec.
-However, if you still want to proceed with running a sweepstakes in Quebec, we can help you ensure that your sweepstakes rules for Quebec comply with the law.
+Because these laws are significantly different from other Canadian province sweepstakes laws, as well as those of the United States, many brands typically void their promotions in Quebec.
+However, if you still want to proceed with running a sweepstakes in Quebec, contact us for a Quebec sweepstakes review.